mithril-security/blindai/docs/docs/main-concepts/tls.md

 ```

 !!! info
-    If you're not using simulation mode, you're required to pass a tls certificate.
+    If you're not using simulation mode, you're required to pass a TLS certificate.
 [Mithril cloud](../mithril-cloud.md)'s certificate is directly in the python package, which is why you didn't have to specify it in the quick-start example.